explodinglabs/explodinglabs.github.io/_airflow/2017-10-20-testing-airflow-operators.markdown

 ---
 It takes a few lines of setup before you can test an Airflow operator.

-1. Instantiate a (fake) DAG.
+1. Instantiate a DAG.
-2. Instantiate the operator we're testing.
+2. Instantiate a Task (the operator we're testing).
 3. Instantiate a TaskInstance.

-Then you can test the method.
+Then you can test your task's method.

 Here we test `MyOperator.execute` in Airflow 1.8: